Herrmann: Wright deserves his place in Hall

 Credit to Wright for bringing guys along, for teaching his upperclassmen how to teach the younger guys.
 “It’s really gratifying as a coach to see young people under pressure in a really tense environment keep a positive attitude and stick to our core values, stick together and just grind it out, man,” he said.

-“If you can take that into life and handle everything in life, you’re going to be a pretty successful guy,” said the coach, a guy who has been successful enough to bring him to the doorstep of the Hall of Fame.
+“If you can take that into life and handle everything in life, you’re going to be a pretty successful guy,” said Wright, a guy who has been successful enough to bring him to the doorstep of the Hall of Fame.

 Comments